HBashanaE/algorithms/graph-theory/README.md

 ### Breadth First Search

 Starts from a node and visits all nodes in increasing distance.
-So closest nodes are visited first.
+So closest nodes are visited first. `Queue` data structure is used to this algorithm.
 Can be used to measure **shortest distance** between two nodes. **This is the best way to measure shortest distance between two nodes if the graph is unweighted.**

 > Time complexity is `O(n+m)`